Pierre van Hooijdonk

 Pierre van Hooijdonk ([piˈjɛr vɑn ˈɦoːidɔŋk]; born 29 November 1969) is a Dutch former professional footballer who played as a striker.
 He had spells with clubs across Europe where he was a prolific goal scorer.
-Van Hooijdonk was capped 46 times for the Dutch national team, for which he scored 14 goals and played in the 1998 FIFA World Cup, Euro 2000 and Euro 2004.
+Van Hooijdonk was capped 46 times for the Netherlands national team, for which he scored 14 goals and played in the 1998 FIFA World Cup, Euro 2000 and Euro 2004.
 Noted for his bending free kicks, he is regarded by some as one of the greatest free kick specialists of all time.

 Early life

 Van Hooijdonk was born in Steenbergen.
 His Moroccan biological father left Van Hooijdonk's mother before his birth.
 He grew up in Welberg (nl), a small village near Steenbergen.
 His favourite team was NAC Breda whose game he followed wholeheartedly.
 At 11 years old, while playing with local team SC Welberg's youth squad, he took part in a trial on the NAC open day, impressed their scouts and joined the club.
 At that time he played mainly as a right midfielder; when he was 14, he was cut from NAC's academy and he went into amateur football with VV Steenbergen.
 He then switched his position to become a striker, and ascended to the club's first team.